Have a question? Check out our FAQ section below to get answers to questions people frequently ask about RxSpark.

 Some small or local pharmacies are not be listed by name as they do not have approval from a nationally-recognized professional organization that works to maintain the health and safety of the US public.
 Many legitimate pharmacies do not have this accreditation.

-Most of these pharmacies still accept RxSpark coupons.
+Most of these pharmacies still accept RxSpark vouchers.
 Not appearing in the RxSpark results does not mean a pharmacy is illegal or dangerous.
 RxSpark only lists licensed US pharmacies.

-RxSpark always lists the lowest coupon prices first, so it is easy to find the cheapest prescriptions.
+RxSpark always lists the lowest voucher prices first, so it is easy to find the cheapest prescriptions.

-Coupons include the name, address and contact details for the selected pharmacy, along with the estimated coupon price.
+Coupons include the name, address and contact details for the selected pharmacy, along with the estimated voucher price.

 We only display prices that pharmacies are either advertising, or are obligated to provide by contract.
 If a pharmacy does not honor a price quoted through RxSpark, please get in touch and let us know.